Cecil Roth: Life

 In 1928 he married Irene Rosalind Davis and lived off freelance writing until returning to Oxford as Reader in Post-Biblical Jewish Studies from 1939 to 1964.

 The couple were enthusiastic collectors of Judaism-related manuscripts and objets d'art, selling substantial collections of the former to the Brotherton Library of the University of Leeds in 1961, and of the latter to the Beth Tzedec Synagogue Museum in Toronto.

 On his retirement from Oxford in 1964, at the invitation of Joseph H. Lookstein, Roth became a visiting professor at Bar-Ilan University, Israel, moving to Jerusalem.
-However, within a month of his arrival he was attacked in a publication by Rabbi Avraham Yitzhak Bromberg for allegedly arguing that Moses never existed — when in fact he had noted others' scepticism about Moses' existence and argued that Moses had in fact lived.
+However, within a month of his arrival he was attacked in a publication by Rabbi Avraham Yitzhak Bromberg for allegedly arguing that Moses never existed – when in fact he had noted others' scepticism about Moses' existence and argued that Moses had in fact lived.
 The accusation prompted a scandal, and Roth suffered a heart attack in November 1964.
 Roth's wife Irene attributed the heart attack partly to stress of migrating, and partly to the stress of the accusations.
 Roth stood down from his position at the University early in 1965, citing ill health.
-He went on to hold a position at the City University of New York (1966–1969) while working as general editor of the Encyclopaedia Judaica, dying in post shortly after the first edition of the encyclopaedia was completed.
+He went on to hold a position at the Queens College, City University of New York (1966–1969) while working as general editor of the Encyclopaedia Judaica, dying in post shortly after the first edition of the encyclopaedia was completed.

 Roth died, aged 71, on 21 June 1970 in Jerusalem.

 Works

-He was editor in chief of Encyclopaedia Judaica from 1965 until his death.
+He was editor-in-chief of the Encyclopaedia Judaica from 1965 until his death.

 His works number over 600 items, including: